 Don't Give up on Love; Give up on the People Who Didn't Know How to Love You

 It’s better to give up on all of those who didn’t know how to love you as you deserved.
-Or, it’s better to decide to stop making the same mistakes and allowing yourself to be led by ideals or expectations that end up collapsing over time.
+Or, it’s better to decide to stop making the same mistakes and allowing yourself to be led by unrealistic expectations that end up disappointing you over time.

-Love can be incredibly painful when we fill it with dependency, jealousy, abuse, possession or insecurities.
+Love can be incredibly painful when it involves dependency, jealousy, abuse, possession, or insecurity.